Camp Chapman attack: Attack

 On December 30, 2009, Humam Khalil Abu-Mulal al-Balawi was picked up by Arghawan, an Afghan who was the chief of external security at Camp Chapman, at the border between Miranshah, Pakistan, and Khost, Afghanistan.
 Arghawan drove al-Balawi to Camp Chapman, arriving around 4:30 p.m.

 The car was waved through three security checkpoints without stopping before arriving at its destination well within the base.
-Sixteen people were waiting for the car near a building set up to debrief al-Balawi.
-Al-Balawi got out of the vehicle and detonated the explosives hidden in his suicide vest.
+Sixteen people were waiting for the car near a building set up to debrief al-Balawi and had even baked him a birthday cake as gesture of goodwill.
+Al-Balawi then got out of the vehicle and detonated the explosives hidden in his suicide vest.

 Al-Balawi and nine other people were killed by the blast.
 Seven were CIA personnel: five officers, including the chief of the base, and two contractors.
 One was a Jordanian intelligence officer and another was the Afghan driver.
 Six other CIA personnel were seriously wounded in the attack, including the deputy chief of Kabul station.
 Some of those killed had already approached the bomber to search him, whereas others killed were standing some distance away.
 At least 13 intelligence officers were within 50 ft of al-Balawi when the bomb went off.

 After the attack, the base was secured and 150 mostly Afghan workers were detained and held incommunicado for three days.
 The attack was a major setback for the intelligence agency's operations in Afghanistan and Pakistan.
 It was the second largest single-day loss in the CIA's history, after the 1983 United States Embassy bombing in Beirut, Lebanon, which killed eight CIA officers.
 The incident suggested that al-Qaeda might not be as weakened as previously thought.